minosg/picrypt/README.md

 * My eyes hurt from those ifndef.
 Would it be better not to include them?

  - Define guard serve two purposes.
-First the code does not break if you modify or ommit parameters, and most importantly because it modifies the codespace, it would be harder to produce a patcher that would work on every device using this software.
+First the code does not break if you modify or omit parameters, and most importantly because it modifies the code-space, it would be harder to produce a patcher that would work on every device using this software.

 * Why the added complexity with the user salt?

  - Better to explained by example.
-Imagine a simple mapping algorythm that maps a letter to its next ASCII char. /etc/fstab would convert to 0fud0gtubc.
+Imagine a simple mapping algorithm that maps a letter to its next ASCII char. /etc/fstab would convert to 0fud0gtubc.
-Knowing that / is repeated and always the root, finding the logic is as simple as using a hex editior, find the printable chars, locating the repeating char (0) and deduct it from what you expect it to be (/).
-From the refference table 48 -47 = 1.
+Knowing that / is repeated and always the root, finding the logic is as simple as using a hex editor, find the printable chars, locating the repeating char (0) and deduct it from what you expect it to be (/).
+From the reference table 48 -47 = 1.
 And the code is cracked.
 If the location of the string is not the same for each user, (ifdefs) and the repeated char can be unique for every user, it makes this attack more time consuming.